First published in ‘The Carer’ – Read the full article here.

 Train managers – Most managers will never have been trained on how to be a leader.
 Spend time on training ‘soft’ skills, such as active listening, how to use blame-free language and effective recognition giving.

-Put the right technology in place – Lack of ‘mobile first’ technologies can mean care workers just don’t have the means to effectively engage with their leaders, colleagues, and the organisation, heightening their isolation.
+Put the right technology in place – Lack of ‘mobile first’ technologies can mean care workers just don’t have the means to effectively engage with their leaders, colleagues, and the organization, heightening their isolation.
 By using technology and apps that streamline communications and allow ongoing employee feedback, care workers will feel a greater sense of belonging and believe that their opinion matters.

 A final word